yessycrown/t4ds/_posts/2023-04-11-topological-descriptors.md

 monochromatic images, so we can think of the color as a number between $0$ and
 $1$.

-In R, let's create a random image:
+In R, let's create and plot a random image:

 ```
 n=20